Edward Olivares Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.84).
+- The Guardians have the fifth-ranked team ERA across all MLB pitching staffs (3.79).

-- Civale (2-2 with a 2.96 ERA and 35 strikeouts in 45 2/3 innings pitched) makes the start for the Guardians, his ninth of the season.
+- Williams gets the start for the Guardians, his fourth of the season.
+He is 0-1 with a 3.79 ERA and 12 strikeouts in 19 2/3 innings pitched.

-- In his most recent time out on Sunday against the Chicago Cubs, the righty threw six innings, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Monday against the Atlanta Braves, the right-hander threw 6 1/3 innings, giving up four earned runs while surrendering seven hits.

-- The 28-year-old has amassed an ERA of 2.96, with 6.9 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .224 batting average against him.
+- The 23-year-old has amassed an ERA of 3.79, with 5.7 strikeouts per nine innings, in three games this season.
+Opponents have a .185 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.